From an issue of the Finders Keepers publication, page 90. |

 I recall some of the people are found on arrival--The Laramores-Boatwright Boyd, Byars, Harrison, Powel and others.

 My father was an intelligent christian gentleman and his influence for good was felt in the upbuilding of the community.
 He attended faithfully to his church obligations and I think a church was hardly built in an adjoining neighborhood during his life there without a contribution from him--regardless of the denomin[ation].
 I surely believe that if your own fine father was present he would bear me out in what I've said as my Father and he were each very appreciative of the other.
 Mrs Abernathy Mary (my daughter) suggests that I tell you that our school seats were puncheons (I don't know how to spell it) and how we entertained our beaux in such small houses but we got married any way.
+I think you will be tired of this and will close, with kindest regards,

 Mrs. Nannie Warren